woupiestek/midistuff_ts/log.md

 However, there is also `nwc-conv.exe`, which seems to do what I want.

+What did I want to do with this?
+I guess transform everything to musescore.

 ## 2025-04-30

 ### combining more staves and crashing musescore...